dotnet/dnceng/Documentation/OnePagers/ol-maestro-deprecation.md

 * How will the components that make up this epic be tested?

-The code mirror should have xunit tests written for it.
+The code mirror should have unit tests written for it.
 These should follow a standard mockup model to avoid actual git operations.
 The inter-branch merge functionality may be tested in the maestro-auth-test org if necessary.

 * How will we have confidence in the deployments/shipping of the components of this work?